Haywire (2011 film)

-Haywire is a 2011 action thriller film directed by Steven Soderbergh, starring Gina Carano, Michael Fassbender, Ewan McGregor, Bill Paxton, Channing Tatum, Antonio Banderas, and Michael Douglas.
+Haywire is a 2011 action thriller film directed by Steven Soderbergh and written by Lem Dobbs.
+The film stars Gina Carano as a black ops agent who is betrayed by her employers and targeted for assassination in a conspiracy she is forced to unravel.
 Carano, a mixed martial arts fighter, performs her own stunts in the film.
-The score is by DJ and composer David Holmes.
+Haywire also stars Michael Fassbender, Ewan McGregor, Bill Paxton, Channing Tatum, Antonio Banderas, and Michael Douglas.
+Its score is by DJ and composer David Holmes.

-The plot centers on Mallory Kane (Carano), a black ops operative who is betrayed by her employers and targeted for assassination in a conspiracy that she is forced to unravel.
-The film premiered on November 6, 2011 at the American Film Institute's AFI Fest and received a wide release on January 20, 2012 by Relativity Media.
-It had generally positive critical reception, with critics praising its action, choreography, performances and Soderbergh's direction, but with some criticism levied at newcomer Carano's performance.
-The film grossed $34.5 million.
+Haywire premiered on November 6, 2011 at the AFI Fest and received a wide release on January 20, 2012 by Relativity Media.
+It had a generally positive critical reception, with praise for its action, choreography, performances and Soderbergh's direction, but with some criticism levied at newcomer Carano's performance.
+The film grossed $34.5 million on a $23 million budget.

 Plot

-At an Upstate New York diner, a woman named Mallory Kane meets an associate of hers named Aaron.
-The two have a seemingly affable conversation, before Aaron demands she get in a car outside.
-When she refuses, he attacks her and pulls a gun, but she disarms and pistol whips him.
-Meanwhile Scott, a customer, had intervened to help Mallory, who proceeds to demand his car keys and that he get in his car to go away with her.
+At an Upstate New York diner, Mallory Kane meets her associate Aaron.
+He demands she get in a car outside.
+She refuses and he pulls a gun, but she disarms and pistol whips him.
+A customer, Scott, had intervened to help Mallory.
+She demands his car keys and that he get in his car to get away with her.
 As they flee, she explains who she is and what has happened to her.

-Mallory explains that she and Aaron are operatives of a secretive private intelligence firm that handles highly sensitive black operations covertly so that their employers can maintain plausible deniability.
-One week earlier, the firm's director and Mallory's ex-boyfriend Kenneth gave her an assignment offered by CIA agent Coblenz; to rescue Jiang, a Chinese national being held hostage in a Barcelona apartment.
-Mallory and her team, including Aaron, successfully pull off the job and deliver the mark to a local contact named Rodrigo.
+Mallory and Aaron are operatives of a private intelligence firm that handles covert black operations so their clients can maintain plausible deniability.
+One week earlier, the firm's director (and Mallory's ex-boyfriend) Kenneth gave her an assignment offered by CIA agent Coblenz: to rescue Chinese national Jiang being held hostage in Barcelona.
+Mallory, Aaron, and her team successfully deliver Jiang to local contact Rodrigo.

-Upon returning to the United States, Mallory is approached by Kenneth with what he claims is a simple assignment: pose as the wife of MI6 agent Paul during a mission in Dublin.
-Mallory agrees and accompanies Paul to a party at Russborough House, where they meet with his contact, Studer.
-As Mallory watches from afar, she sees Paul go into a barn.
-Upon entering, she finds Jiang dead, clutching in his hand a brooch which Kenneth had insisted she wear as a recognition signal for her initial contact with Paul.
-Mallory realizes she has been set up.
+Back in the United States, Kenneth gives Mallory an apparently simple assignment: pose as the wife of MI6 agent Paul during a mission in Dublin.
+Mallory accompanies Paul to a party at Russborough House, where they meet his contact, Studer.
+Mallory watches Paul go into a barn.
+Upon entering, she finds Jiang dead, clutching Mallory's brooch.
+Mallory realizes she is being set up.

-On returning to their hotel room, Paul attacks Mallory and tries to kill her, but she manages to fend him off and shoot him dead.
-Checking Paul's phone, she redials a missed call only for Kenneth to pick up, asking if "the divorce was final".
-Kenneth realizes he's been made, and sends his agents after her.
-She narrowly avoids both of them and the police, escaping onto a ferry to England.
+In their hotel room, Paul tries to kill Mallory but she shoots him dead.
+She redials a missed call on Paul's phone.
+Kenneth picks up, asking if "the divorce is final".
+Kenneth realizes he's been discovered, and sends his agents after her.
+She avoids them and the police, escaping on a ferry to England.